 Bitcoin Folk: Make your own cryptocurrency in less than an hour

-Download the open source code and then modify it to add any new features you desire.
+Download the open-source code and then modify it to add any new features that you desire.
 Then launch it under the name of your new currency.
-Keep in mind that the it will initially be exactly the same as the source currency unless you modify it.
+Keep in mind that it will initially be exactly the same as the source currency unless you modify it.
 Even if you don’t, they will begin to diverge the moment you start to develop it.

 The huge benefit to this method is the amount of time and money individuals and companies can save.
-For those developers who have identified a unique feature that will set their currency apart from the rest, they only need to have their team create the code for this specific portion rather than coding the whole currency from scratch.
+Those developers who have identified a unique feature that will set their currency apart from the rest only need to have their team create the code for this specific portion rather than coding the whole currency from scratch.

 Creating a completely new blockchain from scratch